mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # When Centralization is Undesirable {#why}

-Centralization is not always problematic, and is sometimes even desirable.
+Centralization is not always problematic.
 If a function is specific to a given entity -- for example, a person's web site, or a government service -- it is expected that it be controlled by them alone.
-Emerging applications are often less complex and more efficient to deploy as proprietary rather than decentralized functions.
-Some functions (such as the Internet standards process itself) even require central control to assure interoperability and application of shared goals and architectural principles.
+Experimental and emerging applications are often less complex to implement and more efficient to deploy when they are centralized.

+In some cases, centralization is a prominent and beneficial aspect of a function.
+For example, the Internet standard process itself is effectively centralized, to assure both interoperability and application of shared architectural principles.
+By its nature, governance requires a degree of centralization to realize common goals and protect minority interests.

 However, when any function becomes widespread enough in use and especially when it becomes a platform for other functions to be built upon, its potential for centralization deserves more scrutiny.
 Centralization of these functions is problematic when there are not effective mitigations in place (see {{decentralization}}), for a variety of reasons.